 The man of many nicknames, Shaquille O'Neal dominated basketball for years and his on-court ability was equally matched by his off-court personality.
-As a rookie, his cards were once the hottest option in collecting and although the demand and value for his cards has cooled over the years, Shaquille O'Neal is still a very popular option for collectors.
+As a rookie, his cards were once the hottest option in collecting.
+Through ups and downs, Shaquille O'Neal cards are still a very popular option for collectors.

 While he is remembered most for his time with the Orlando Magic, Los Angeles Lakers and Miami Heat, Shaq's final three seasons were spent playing for the Phoenix Suns, Cleveland Cavaliers and Boston Celtics.
-The 15-time All-Star won four titles and three Finals MVP awards and is a lock for the Hall of Fame.
+The 15-time All-Star won four titles and three Finals MVP awards on the way to Hall of Fame enshrinement.

 Intense collecting interest for Shaquille O'Neal began not long after he was drafted first overall thanks to his inclusion in 1992 Classic products.
-From there, collectors have plenty of choices for O'Neal and ten of his top cards are highlighted in the guide below.
+From there, collectors have plenty of choices for O'Neal and several of his best cards are highlighted in the guide below.

-For a complete look at his early card options, view our detailed Shaquille O'Neal rookie guide.
+For a complete look at his earliest card options, view our detailed Shaquille O'Neal rookie card guide.

 Collectors who were active during this period will undoubtedly remember the hoopla surrounding Shaquille O'Neal.
 Classic Games, a pre-rookie/prospect card company that was big in the 1990s, managed to get a temporary exclusive and they certainly did not play it conservatively.
 O'Neal signed thousands of cards for Classic across several brands and they featured the big man during his LSU days.
-While prices have come down considerably over time, these early cards were the first chance to own a signed card from Shaq and they are all signed on-card and hand-numbered.
+These early releases represent the first chance to own an autograph card from Shaq and they are all hard-signed and hand-numbered.

-PMGs are some of the most coveted 1990s parallels and their rarity and condition issues are a huge reason why values continue to push higher.
-Although the 1997-98 Metal Universe Precious Metal Gems parallel for O'Neal is numbered to 100, the first ten are green foil and the remaining 90 feature red foil.
+The Precious Metal Gems parallels are some of the most coveted 1990s inserts and their rarity and condition issues are a huge reason why values continue to push higher.
+Although the 1997-98 Metal Universe Basketball PMG parallel for O'Neal is numbered to 100, the first 10 are green foil and the remaining 90 feature red foil.
 Neither version is easy to track down.

 Noteworthy as the first relic card for Shaquille O'Neal, collectors can find two different Game Jersey options in 1998-99 Upper Deck.
 The version with a silver font (#GJ4) is found in both hobby and retail boxes, while the gold version (#GJ34) is only found in hobby packs.

 Although O'Neal was not included in the first three editions of Autographics, collectors finally got their shot in 1999-2000 Fleer/Skybox products.
-In addition to the base version, there is also a Purple Foil parallel, numbered to 50.
-While these rarely surface, Shaq has a good number of other signed cards to chase.
+In addition to the base version, there is also a Century Marks parallel limited to 10 hand-numbered copies.
+While the Autographics rarely surface, Shaq has a good number of other signed cards to chase.

 It's hard to think of two big men who saw more success in the 1990s and 2000s than Shaquille O'Neal and Tim Duncan.
-The two were featured on Co-Signers inserts in 2000-01 and 2002-03 Stadium Club and both include on-card autographs.
+The two were featured on Co-Signers inserts in 2000-01 (horizontal) and 2002-03 Stadium Club (vertical) and both include on-card autographs from the two legends.

 Kobe Bryant and Shaquille O'Neal won three consecutive titles with the Lakers.
 Although their time as teammates ended on bad terms, it is hard to view their overall partnership as anything other than an immense success.
-Despite this, it took over a decade before collectors were able to pull a dual-signed card from the pair.
-Limited to just 15 copies, the 2012-13 National Treasures Champions Signatures would be even more impressive if both had on-card signatures instead of just Bryant.
+Despite this, it took over a decade before collectors were able to pull a dual-signed card from the pair, starting in 2012-13 National Treasures.
+The best option came in 2015-16 Immaculate Collection.

-Among several high-end autograph options for Shaquille O'Neal, standouts include Immaculate Collection, Flawless, and National Treasures.
-While it is hard to argue one as the best, the top options include a nice patch along with an on-card signature and low print run.
+Among several high-end autograph options for Shaquille O'Neal, standouts include Flawless, Immaculate Collection and National Treasures.
+While it is hard to argue one as the best, most of the top options include a nice patch along with an on-card signature and low print run.